gtk-rs/gir/README.md

 work_mode = "normal"
 generate_safety_asserts = true
 deprecate_by_min_version = true
-# with this option enabled, versions for gir and gir-files saved only to one file to minimize noise,
+# With this option enabled, versions for gir and gir-files saved only to one file to minimize noise,
 # can also take path to the directory for saving "versions.txt" or filename with extension.
 # Relative to target_path
 single_version_file = true
+# Generation of Display trait enabled for all enums, classes, etc.,
+# which do not have an override for `generate_display_trait`
+# (defaults to "true")
+generate_display_trait = true
 ```

 This mode generates only the specified objects.
 You can either add the object's fullname to the `generate` array or add it to the `manual` array (but in this case, it won't be generated, just used in other functions/methods instead of generating an "ignored" argument).
 Example: